upbound/crossplane.github.io/content/v1.9/guides/self-signed-ca-certs.md

 indent: true
 ---

-# Overview of Crossplane for Registry with Self-Signed CA Certificate

-> !
-Using self-signed certificates is not advised in production, it is recommended to only use self-signed certificates for testing.
+> Using self-signed certificates is not advised in production, it is recommended to only use self-signed certificates for testing.

 When Crossplane loads Configuration and Provider Packages from private